MozartofCode/Instagram-AI-Agent/README.md

-# Instagram-AI-Agent
+# X-AI-Agent

-An AI agent that can create X posts for you based on your prompt using X API, OpenAI API and Langchain framework
+A Google Extension that uses an AI agent that can create X posts for you based on your prompt using X API, OpenAI API and Langchain framework